 What is the difference between a primary care Veterinarian and a Veterinary Specialist?

 A primary care veterinarian and a veterinary specialist both have earned their Doctor of Veterinary Medicine (DVM), requiring an undergraduate degree, 4 years of veterinary college, professional training and then successful completion of the state and national licensing boards.
 A veterinary specialist has typically completed 3-4 additional years of specialty training.
-This includes a 1-year internship and a 2 – 3 year residency program in a particular practice area, i.e. Internal Medicine, Dermatology, Oncology, Surgery, Ophthalmology, Anesthesia, Cardiology, Emergency and Critical Care, etc. To become board-certified, these candidates must also pass rigorous testing requirements.
+This includes a 1-year internship and a 2-3 year residency program in a particular practice area, i.e. Emergency & Critical Care, Internal Medicine, Surgery, Dermatology, Cardiology, Anesthesia, Oncology, Ophthalmology, CT/Imaging, Interventional Procedures, etc. To become board-certified, these candidates must also pass rigorous testing requirements.
 Graduates are called Diplomates.

 In order to schedule an appointment, you must be referred by your primary care veterinarian.
 Typically, they will call us to go over the medical information.
 Then, either you or your vet will schedule an appointment to see one of our doctors.

 If you are concerned about your pet’s health, please contact your primary care veterinarian.
 He/she will determine the best course of action.
 If your veterinarian decides that a referral to our hospital is appropriate, your vet will then complete a referral form and ask you to contact us to make an appointment.

 Why is my veterinarian referring me?